SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/dashboards.md

 9. Click **Save** to create and open the dashboard.

 <br>Next, widgets can be added to the report.
+They allow you to display more detailed data in your dashboard.

 Refer to [Using widgets in dashboards and reports](#using-widgets) for details on how to add, modify or remove widgets.